sunpy/sunpy/docs/guide/data_types/timeseries.rst

     >>> my_timeseries = ts.TimeSeries('/mydirectory/myts.fits', source='XRS')   # doctest: +SKIP

 **sunpy** will attempt to detect automatically the instrument source for most FITS files.
-However timeseries data are stored in a variety of file types (FITS, txt, csv, CDF) and formats, and so it is not always possible to detect the source.
+However timeseries data are stored in a variety of file types (FITS, txt, csv, CDF), and so it is not always possible to detect the source.
-For this reason, it is good practice to explicitly state the source for the file.
-**sunpy** ships with a number of known instrumental sources.
+**sunpy** ships with a number of known instrumental sources, and can also load CDF files that conform to the `Space Physics Guidelines for CDF <https://spdf.gsfc.nasa.gov/sp_use_of_cdf.html>`__.
 If you would like **sunpy** to include another instrumental source see the `Newcomers' Guide <https://docs.sunpy.org/en/latest/dev_guide/contents/newcomers.html>`__.

-The `~sunpy.timeseries.TimeSeries` factory has the ability to make a list of TimeSeries objects using a list of filepaths, a folder or a glob, for example:
+The `~sunpy.timeseries.TimeSeries` factory has the ability to create a list of TimeSeries objects using a list of filepaths, a folder or a glob, for example:

 .. code-block:: python